akankshadhavane/Farming_chatbot_Assistant/README.md

 - 🔄 Keeps track of conversation history
 - 🌍 Deployable on **Streamlit Cloud**

-## If You Want to Work on this Project Follow the below Steps
+## If you want to work on this project follow the below Steps

 ##Installation
 ### 1. Clone the Repository
 ```bash